 Visits to Cardiff by train make for an easy way to enjoy major sports, theatre trips and some retail therapy, or why not take a drive to the nearby designer shops in Cowbridge and the Outlet Village near Bridgend, before returning to plan your next day out at this lovely holiday home?

-Two bedrooms: 1 x double, 1 x single with pull-out stacker bed.
+Two bedrooms: 1 x double, 1 single.
 Ground floor bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, breakfast bar and sitting area.

 About the location

 Cowbridge 5 miles; Bridgend 9 miles; Cardiff 18 miles;